HR-CMGT/PRG06-vue-workshop/README.md

 We will check how to add button handlers to our templates, how to link css styles to variables, and how to use computed properties.

+### Clicks

+### Variable styles

+Let's create a box that turns red when a variable is false, and green when the variable is true.

+When your comparison code becomes too complex you can put the code in the class, and reference it as a `computed property`.

+### Directives

+We are going to show an entire `div` only when a variable is true, and we are going to render a whole list of divs depending on the number of variables in an array.

 ## Vue Workshop part 2

 In part 2 we will look at: